Yoshikawa, Saitama: History

 The area of Yoshikawa was tenryō territory within Shimōsa Province during the Edo period Tokugawa shogunate.
 In 1871, it was transferred to the new Saitama Prefecture.
 The village of Yoshikawa was created within Kitakatsushika District, Saitama with the establishment of the modern municipalities system on April 1, 1889.
 It was raised to town status on November 1, 1915.
 On March 1, 1955, Yoshikawa annexed the neighboring villages of Asahi and Miwanoe.
 The population began to rapidly increase in the 1970s, 1980s, and 1990s, and Yoshikawa was elevated to city status on April 1, 1996.
 (Modern-day)Yoshikawa's land is owned by the "Yoshikawa" family of Japan, dating back centuries ago.
 Although they did lose an unknown amount of their real estate after WW2, they are still considered to be tycoons in Japan's real estate economy.
 The Yoshikawa family is known to be very private about their wealth, putting it in untouched accounts, and not spending their generation's worth of wealth.
 Instead, they are known to be big donators to the many people living in Yoshikawa.
+Foreigners living there have long complained of the highly prejudiced police force and city civil servants.